ThePaul7/frontend-checklist/README.md

 #### Outcomes

-* QA engiers know which browsers to test in
+* Product know which browsers to test in
 * Developers know which features they can use

 #### Example